 In addiction treatment, the word “family” is highly inclusive.
-It can refer to direct relatives of the person in recovery — spouses, partners, siblings and children — but it can also be expanded to include extended family, a close circle of friends or anyone else who is likely to have significant personal interactions with an individual in recovery from addiction.
+It can refer to direct relatives of the person in recovery — spouses, partners, siblings and children — but it can also expand to include extended family, a close circle of friends or anyone else likely to have significant personal interactions with an individual in addiction recovery.
 Any of these individuals can and should attend family programs when possible.
-The only true requirement for attending these programs is a desire to better understand the impact of addiction on family members and the addicted person.
+The only true requirement for attending these programs is a desire to understand addiction’s impact on family members and the addicted person.

 Family Support Groups

-Mutual support groups such as 12-step programs often play a major role in an individual’s recovery efforts, and they can be an integral part of family therapy as well.
-Groups like Al-Anon and Nar-Anon are structured to provide support to those with a family member suffering from an addiction.
-These groups can provide significant levels of support by:
+Mutual support groups, such as 12-step programs, often play a major role in an individual’s recovery efforts and can also be an integral part of family counseling for addiction.
+Groups like Al-Anon and Nar-Anon are structured to support those with a family member suffering from an addiction.
+These groups can provide significant support levels by: